In this edition

 Join our network of diagnostics professionals

-Our social media community is a melting pot of talent from clinical and non-clinical backgrounds.
+Our social media community is a unique blend of professionals from clinical and non-clinical backgrounds.
 Following AusDiagnostics on social media is the perfect way to connect with an up-to-date network of peers to discuss the latest updates in the diagnostics world.

 In case you missed it, here is a taste of our recent updates from Linkedin.